-17.38 Social housing tenants who no longer require adaptations
+15.63 Social housing tenants who no longer require adaptations

-If you are a social tenant currently living in an adapted property with significant adaptations in Melton Borough (for example, a stair lift, through floor lift or a level access shower) which are no longer required (when confirmed by for example an Occupational Therapist) then you will be placed in Band 2.
+If you are a social tenant currently living in an adapted property with significant adaptations in Melton Borough (for example, a stair lift, through floor lift or a level access shower) which are no longer required (when confirmed by for example an Occupational Therapist) then you will be placed in Medium Band.

-17.39 Periodic Review.
+15.64 Periodic Review.

 Home seekers in the high need category retain the right to respond to properties of their choice.
 Home seekers are expected to consider all suitable properties.
-Failure to respond to suitable properties or refusal of an offer of suitable accommodation will be taken into account when the application is reviewed, and the high priority banding may be reduced
+Failure to respond to suitable properties or refusal of an offer of suitable accommodation will be considered when the application is reviewed, and the high priority banding may be reduced